samf01/irbisio-site/content/pages/home.md

     mode: light-mode
     bullets:
       - icon: tech
-        body:
-          The Irbisio Technology Insights Team brings together some of the most knowledgeable leaders in energy technology and enables us to identify lucrative opportunities faster and execute on these.
+        body: The Irbisio Technology Insights Team brings together some of the most knowledgeable leaders in energy technology and enables us to identify lucrative opportunities faster and execute on these.
       - icon: finance
-        body:
-          Our investment directors understand the rigours required in cleantech investing and bring the financial control expertise to ensure that projects are delivered profitably for investors.
+        body: Our investment directors understand the rigours required in cleantech investing and bring the financial control expertise to ensure that projects are delivered profitably for investors.
       - icon: project
-        body:
-          Our project managers know how to get the job done and have the track record to prove it.
+        body: Our project managers know how to get the job done and have the track record to prove it.
-    statement:
-      'We integrate the core capabilities for successful and responsible cleantech investing:'
+    statement: "We integrate the core capabilities for successful and responsible cleantech investing:"
-    body:
-      Our integrated approach to cleantech investing means that we see through the programme cycle from identification of new game changing technologies to project execution and profitable exits.
+    body: Our integrated approach to cleantech investing means that we see through the programme cycle from identification of new game changing technologies to project execution and profitable exits.
-  image: /assets/stock-photo-illuminated-gas-or-oil-blue-pipeline-in-dark-tunnel-2198943597.jpg
+  image: /assets/shutterstock_2198943597.jpg
   button:
     label: Learn More
     link: /strategy
 news:
   section: news
   mode: dark-mode
-  image: /assets/stock-photo-wiring-close-up-various-wires-are-fastened-by-a-clamp-concept-wiring-installation-several-1752574595.jpg
+  image: /assets/shutterstock_1752574595.jpg
   contact:
     label: media@irbisio.com
     link: media@irbisio.com